-Bit Name Bit Index Description Availability LBR Entries 31:24 Set the field to the desired number of entries minus 1.
+Bit Name Bit Index Description Availability Memory Info 0 Setting this bit will capture memory information such as the linear address, data source, and latency of the memory access in the PEBS record.
+PEBS_FMT=4 and later GPRs 1 Setting this bit will capture the contents of the general- purpose registers in the PEBS record.
+PEBS_FMT=4 and later XMMs 2 Setting this bit will capture the contents of the XMM registers in the PEBS record.
+PEBS_FMT=4 and later LBRs 3 Setting this bit will capture LBR TO, FROM, and INFO in the PEBS record.
+PEBS_FMT=4 and later Counters 4 Setting this bit will allow recording of the IA32_PMCx MSRs and the IA32_FIXED_CTRx counters.
+The Include_PMCx and Include_Fixed_CTRx bits are also set.
+PEBS_FMT=6 2 Metrics 5 Setting this bit will allow recording and clearing of the MSR_PERF_METRICS register (when the Include_Fixed_CTR3 bit is also set).
+PEBS_FMT=6 2 && PERF_METRICS_AVAILABLE=1 Reserved 3 23:6 Reserved.
+LBR Entries 31:24 Set the field to the desired number of entries minus 1.
 For example, if the LBR_Entries field is 0, a single entry will be included in the record.
 To include 32 LBR entries, set the LBR_Entries field to 31 (0x1F).
 To ensure all PEBS records are 16-byte aligned, it is recommended to select an even number of LBR entries (programmed into LBR_Entries as an odd number).
 PEBS_FMT=4 and later Include_PMCx 47:32 A bit mask of the programmable counters that are allowed to be captured into the PEBS record.
 Note that only bits that match reporting of CPUID.(EAX=23H, ECX=01H):EAX are writable.
-PEBS_FMT=6 1 Include_FIXED_CTRx 55:48 A bit mask of the fixed-function counters that are allowed to be captured into the PEBS record.
+PEBS_FMT=6 2 Include_FIXED_CTRx 55:48 A bit mask of the fixed-function counters that are allowed to be captured into the PEBS record.
 Note that only bits that match reporting of CPUID.(EAX=23H, ECX=01H):EBX are writable.
-PEBS_FMT=6 1 Reserved 63:56 Reserved.
+PEBS_FMT=6 2 Reserved 63:56 Reserved.